ecumenopoliz/Image-Recognition-Application/README.md

 Launch Application
 ---------------------------------------
-Frontend can be run using an android studio emulator: in command line interface: npx react-native start
+Frontend can be launched using an android studio emulator: in command line interface: npx react-native start